cosmos/ibc/spec/ics-024-host-requirements/README.md

 These functions MUST be permissioned to the IBC handler module (the implementation of which is described in separate standards) only, so only the IBC handler module can `set` or `delete` the paths which can be read by `get`.
 This can possibly be implemented as a sub-store (prefixed key-space) of a larger key-value store used by the entire state machine.

+Host state machines must provide two instances of this interface - a `provableStore` for storage read by (i.e. proven to) other chains, and a `privateStore` for storage local to the host.

+The `provableStore`:

-The first interface provided by the host state machine MUST write to a key-value store whose data can be externally proved with a vector commitment as defined in [ICS 23](../ics-023-vector-commitments).
-The second interface MAY support external proofs, but is not required to - the IBC handler will never write data to it which needs to be proved.
+- MUST write to a key-value store whose data can be externally proved with a vector commitment as defined in [ICS 23](../ics-023-vector-commitments).

-These interfaces are referred to throughout specifications which utilise them as the `provableStore` and the `privateStore` respectively, where `get`, `set`, and `delete` are called as methods, e.g. `provableStore.set('path', 'value')`.

-The `provableStore` and `privateStore` differ also in their encoding restrictions.
-The `provableStore` MUST use canonical data structure encodings provided in these specifications as proto3 files, since values stored in the `provableStore` must be comprehensible to other machines implementing IBC.
+- MUST use canonical data structure encodings provided in these specifications as proto3 files

+The `privateStore`:

+- MAY support external proofs, but is not required to - the IBC handler will never write data to it which needs to be proved.
+- MAY use canonical proto3 data structures, but is not required to - it can use whatever format is preferred by the application environment.

 > Note: any key-value store interface which provides these methods & properties is sufficient for IBC.
 Host state machines may implement "proxy stores" with underlying storage models which do not directly match the path & value pairs set and retrieved through the store interface — paths could be grouped into buckets & values stored in pages which could be proved in a single commitment, path-spaces could be remapped non-contiguously in some bijective manner, etc — as long as `get`, `set`, and `delete` behave as expected and other machines can verify commitment proofs of path & value pairs (or their absence) in the provable store.